hridoyshil/hridoyshil/README.md

 #### Django and React JS Developer
 I am a Django and React JS Developer.
 I have excellent experience developing Python Django and Django Rest Framework.
 Looking for a challenging role to enhance my knowledge of new and emerging trends in the IT sector.

-Skills: Python/Django/ React/React Native /REST API/ JS /HTML / CSS/Bootstrap /Digital Marketing
+Skills: Python/Django/ React/React Native /REST API/ JS /HTML / CSS/Bootstrap /Digital Marketing/ web scraping with Python